 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This fantasy is a paperback edition that was published by Harlequin on November 22, 2011 in paperback and has 288 pages.
+This fantasy is a paperback edition that was published by Harlequin on November 22, 2011 and has 288 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Must Love Hellhounds, Kiss of Snow, An Enchanted Season, Archangel's Blade, Angels of Darkness, Desert Warrior, Angels' Flight, Tangle of Need, Play of Passion, Archangel's Storm, Wild Invitation, Heart of Obsidian, Archangel's Legion, "Hide and Seek", "Making Dinner", Shield of Winter, A Conversation, "Home", Angels' Pawn, "New Year's Kisses", Night Shift, "Weapons Training", "Zoë's Workshop", "Wild Night", Archangel's Shadows, Archangel’s Enigma, Shards of Hope, “Fairy Balloons”, “An Unexpected Guest”, Allegiance of Honor, "The Song of the Wolf", Archangel’s Heart, Archangel’s Viper

 Fourth in the Royal House of Shadows fantasy series.
 Each installment in the series is by a different author.

 Singh has a second story as part of this book, Desert Warrior.